 §40-3.
-APPLICABILITY.
+Applicability

-This ordinance shall apply to all water entering the storm drainage system generated on any developed and undeveloped lands unless explicitly exempted.
+This ordinance shall apply to all water entering the storm drainage system generated on any developed and undeveloped lands unless explicitly exempted by an authorized enforcement agency.

 §40-4.
-RESPONSIBILITY FOR ADMINISTRATION.
+Responsibility for Administration

 The City of Grand Island shall administer, implement, and enforce the provisions of this ordinance.
-Any powers granted or duties imposed upon the City of Grand Island may be delegated by the Mayor or City Administrator to persons or entities acting in the beneficial interest of or in the employ of the City.
+Any powers granted or duties imposed upon the City of Grand Island may be delegated by the Public Works Director to persons or entities acting in the beneficial interest of, or in the employ of the City.

 §40-5.
-SEVERABILITY.
+Severability